Lisa Kove: Community involvement

 Kove was instrumental in the 2010 Coalition to Repeal Proposition 8, the California ballot proposition and a state constitutional amendment that passed in the November 2008 California state elections banning same-sex marriage.

 Kove also currently serves on several large non-profit nationally based governing boards, including on the board of the Equality News Network.
 She was Strategic Planning Director for the San Diego Equality Campaign during the contentious Proposition 8 battle in 2008, and Kove was a founding member of the San Diego Alliance for Marriage Equality.
 Kove also served on Lori Saldana's, former member of the California State Assembly from the 76th Assembly district, Hate Free San Diego Commission as she consulted with representatives of San Diego businesses to foster programs to end hate crimes.
-From 2010-2013 Kove was also a voting member of the San Diego LGBT Center's Community Leadership Council.
+From 2010 to 2013 Kove was also a voting member of the San Diego LGBT Center's Community Leadership Council.

 Kove has received numerous honors due to her community outreach, including a People's Mic Award from KNSJ, being named Outstanding Woman of the Year in 2011 by the Nicky Awards, and she was inducted in 2012 into The San Diego LGBT Community Center Benjamin F. Dillingham and Bridge Wilson LGBT Veterans Wall of Honor.
 Kove has also been featured in OutServe Magazine.